Cycling in West Lothian

 West Lothian Council and West Lothian on the Move have produced a new set of cycle maps to help you get around the main towns in the district by bike.
 The maps show cycle path and traffic-free shortcuts as well as quiet streets, which are recommended for cycling.
 By following the routes on the maps, you should get to most places in your town without having to mix with busy traffic.

 The maps are available in .pdf format and can be found at the bottom of this page.
-Paper copies can be requested by contacting Tobias Bauer (see left hand side for contact details).
+Paper copies can be requested by contacting Jim Stewart (see left hand side for contact details).

 The brand new 2012 edition of the Spokes maps for West Lothian is now available.
 In addition to an updated version of the district-wide map, the new edition includes a 1:10,000 map of the cycle routes in Livingston.
 The map can be bought directly from Spokes (see below for contact details) and most bike shops.